witnet/witnet-rust/docs/architecture/session.md

 # Session

-__Session__ is the actor that encapsulates the entire business logic of the Witnet network protocol.
+__Session__ is the actor that encapsulates the entire business logic of the Witnet [network protocol].
+Its responsibilities include:

+- Session consolidation by following the [Handshake] protocol
+- Blockchain synchronization (after consolidation) by triggering the [Block Download] process
+- Real-time inventory management by supporting [Inventory Broadcasting]

 ## Actor creation and registration